boinkor-net/chars/README.md

-[`ascii(1)`](http://www.catb.org/esr/ascii/), but supports unicode characters; it's also inspired by [`unicode.py`](http://kassiopeia.juls.savba.sk/~garabik/software/unicode/), but it attempts to support whitespace/control charaters better.
+[`ascii(1)`](http://www.catb.org/esr/ascii/), but supports unicode characters; it's also inspired by [`unicode.py`](http://kassiopeia.juls.savba.sk/~garabik/software/unicode/), but it attempts to support whitespace/control characters better.

 Cha(rs) is currently probably failing at some other edge case, but I hope not.

 ## Pronunciation

 How do you pronounce "chars"?
-This is a contended thing.
+This is a contentious thing.

 ## Installation

 Prereqs: I am building `chars` on Rust 1.10.
-Rusts at 1.8 and above should work, but no guarantees.
+Rusts at 1.9 and above should work, but no guarantees.

 ### Plain crate installation without source code